-Once we finished the previous stage, we matched thousands of ingredient names with the USDA database.
+Once we finished the previous stage, we matched thousands of ingredient names with a publicly available nutrient database [26] assembled by the United States Department of Agriculture (USDA).
+This database provides the nutritional content of over 8,000 generic and proprietary-branded foods.
 In order to facilitate the matching process, we first reduced the ingredient list to contain only the first word within the sentence (after removing quantities and units), obtaining a total of 6,856 unique words.
 Then, for each unique ingredient we picked, when available, the second word of the sentence.
 Due to multiple different sentences having the same first word, we did only take one example out of the possible ones.
 We went through each single bigram and only selected those that were food ingredients, e.g., apple juice or cayenne pepper.
-If the second word was inexistent or was not part of a standard ingredient name, we were only selecting the first word, e.g., sugar.
-We created a corpus of 2,057 unique different ingredient with their singular and plural versions, and, in some cases, synonyms or translations, e.g., cassava can be also called yuca, manioc or mandioca.
+If the second word was nonexistent, e.g., 1/2 spoon of sugar, or was not part of a standard ingredient name, e.g., 1 cup of water at 40 °C, we only selected the first word, i.e., sugar and water, respectively.
+We created a corpus of 2,057 unique different ingredients with their singular and plural versions, and, in some cases, synonyms or translations, e.g., cassava can be also called yuca, manioc or mandioca.
 We found ingredient names from different nationalities and cultures, such as Spanish, Turkish, German, French, Polish, American, Mexican, Jewish, Indian, Arab, Chinese or Japanese among others.
 Using the ingredient corpus we assigned to each ingredient sentence the closest ingredient name by simply verifying that all the words describing the ingredient name were within the original ingredient sentence.
 We found 68,450 recipes with all their ingredients within the corpus.
 The matching between the USDA database and the new assigned ingredient names, similarly as before, was done by confirming that all the words describing the ingredient name were within one of the USDA database food instances.
 We inspected the matching results to assure the correctness.
-In the end, we obtained 50,637 recipes with nutritional information (mapping example: American cheese \Rightarrow cheese, pasteurized process, American, without added vitamin d).
-In Figure 3, we can see a 2D visualization of the embeddings of these recipes that also include images, using t-SNE [25].
+In the end, we obtained 50,637 recipes with nutritional information (mapping example: American cheese $\Rightarrow$ cheese, pasteurized process, American, without added vitamin d).
+In Fig. 3, we can see a 2D visualization of the embeddings of these recipes that also include images, using t-SNE [27].
 Recipes are shown in different colors based on their semantic category (see Section 5).
-In Figure 4, we can see the same embedding but this time showing the same recipes on different colors depending on how healthy they are in terms of sugar, fat, saturates, and salt.
-We used the traffic lights5 definition established by the Food Standards Agency (FSA).
+In Fig. 4, we can see the same embedding but this time showing the same recipes on different colors depending on how healthy they are in terms of sugar, fat, saturates, and salt.
+We used the traffic lights definition established by the Food Standards Agency (FSA).